-I started using budget billing back in April 2014 when I originally wrote this post.
-I have been using it for the last two years for my electric bill and haven’t had any problems at all.
+I started using budget billing back in April 2014 when I originally wrote this post and used it for my electric bill for about two years and didn’t have any problems at all.

-My monthly payment has changed three or four times over the last two years, sometimes higher and sometimes lower.
+My monthly payment changed three or four times over the two years, sometimes higher and sometimes lower.
 I really liked having a predictable bill every month but noticed the electric company normally owed me money, not the other way around.

 Overall, I think budget billing is a great option if it is free.
 Do you use budget billing?
 Is it even an option for you?
 I want to know about your thoughts on budget billing!